IDIOM CONNECTION

 - repeatedly, over and over

-The teacher told the students time and time again that they must do their homework.
+The teacher told the students time and time again not to use their phones in class.

 time flies